Breazile/MandoPuterPi/README.md

 You'll follow 3 main steps to get things setup:

-1) Setup the Raspberry Pi Zero or Zero W
+1) Setup the Raspberry Pi Zero or Zero W (flash the image to the SD card)
 2) Solder the LCD
 3) Connect power

-**Optional** - customize the sequence (details below)
+**Optional** - customize the character sequence and/or add graphics (details below)

 That's it, no need to write any code or use any other fancy tools.
 The default setup will display text sequences, so no editing is required.
 The character sequences are as close as I can get analyzing many frames from the show and behind the scenes.
 From there you can make changes to the sequence, or add images or GIF animations.

 ### 1a.
 Raspberry Pi Zero W Setup

-These steps only apply to the Zero W board (Wi-Fi version).
-If you have a Raspberry Pi Zero follow steps in 1b below.
-Setup is simple, we will complete these steps:
+These steps only apply to the **Raspberry Pi Zero W** board (Wi-Fi version).
+If you have a **Raspberry Pi Zero** follow the steps in 1b below.
+Setup is simple, we will complete the following:
-- Download the right image :floppy_disk: to your PC and flash it to the SD card
+* Download the right image :floppy_disk: to your PC and flash it to the SD card
-- Customize your Wi-Fi setting, so you can access it remotely.
+* Customize your Wi-Fi setting, so you can access it remotely.
 This is not required, but another way to connect and configure your MandoPuter if you do not have a keyboard and monitor connected to it
-- Insert the SD card into the Pi and power on
+* Insert the SD card into the Pi and power on

 You will need to download one of the following images depending upon which display you are using:

-- Raspberry Pi Zero W with 1.3" display (best for the Beskar gauntlet)
+* Raspberry Pi Zero W with 1.3" display (best for the Beskar gauntlet)
-- Raspberry Pi Zero W with 1.14" display (best for the pre-Beskar gauntlet)
+* Raspberry Pi Zero W with 1.14" display (best for the pre-Beskar gauntlet)

 Now we will need to flash the image to the SD card